codio-content/ThinkC/.guides/content/arrays.md

     double values[10];
 ```

-Syntactically, array variables look like other C variables except that they are followed  by `[NUMBER\_OF\_ELEMENTS]`, the number of elements in the array enclosed in square brackets.
+Syntactically, array variables look like other C variables except that they are followed  by `[NUMBER_OF_ELEMENTS]`, the number of elements in the array enclosed in square brackets.
 The first line in our example, `int c[4];` is of the type "array of integers" and creates a array of four integers named `c`.
 The second line, `double values[10];` has the type "array of doubles" and   creates an array of 10 `double`s.

 C allows you to to initialize the element values of an array immediately after you have declared it.
-The values  for the individual elements must be  enclosed in curly brakets `\{\`} and separated by comma, as in the following example:
+The values  for the individual elements must be  enclosed in curly brakets `{}` and separated by comma, as in the following example:

 ```code
     int c[4] = {0, 0, 0, 0};